 Grants are issued immediately on receipt of an acceptance letter from the recipient.
 It is the applicant's responsibility to ensure the grant does not conflict with other funding they have secured.
 Grants are usually administered in June of the year they are decided.

 Grant recipients will be publicized on the foundation's website, in appropriate professional media, and a press release to university media offices.

-Each year, the Trustees issue special monetary awards for the most outstanding project in specific subject-matter areas.
+Each year, the Trustees issue special monetary awards for the two most outstanding project.
 These awards cannot be applied for directly, and are only granted at the discretion of the Trustees.
-Special Award recipients receive an additional $1,500, unless otherwise noted:

 Irving Louis Horowitz Award

 Overall most outstanding project

 This award carries with it an additional $5,000.